njfritter/ml-mastery/README.md

 If anyone knows why this is happening/would like to fix it please let me know or clone and make a pull request.

+*Update 3:* I have overdone the try/except statements intentionally, so I will be scaling this back at some point.

+Also have just replaced all usage of lists and dictionaries with numpy arrays (more efficient storage).

 ### Sources Cited

 + Brownlee, Jason.
 Machine Learning Mastery with Python Mini-Course [https://s3.amazonaws.com/MLMastery/machine_learning_mastery_with_python_mini_course.pdf?__s=mxhvphowryg2sfmzus2q] *From Developer to Python Machine Learning Practitioner in 14 days*